-When I talk to friends (of my father) who have read Robert Pirsig’s Zen of Motorcycle maintenance, they all say it had a profound effect on them back in the 70s.
-Looking around, sometimes it seems the early tech of the 20th century was built primarily by people who Robert Pirsig influenced with his writing.
-But it has been 40 years since the book was published—where are we now?
+When I talk to friends of my father who have read Robert Pirsig’s Zen and the Art of Motorcycle Maintenance, they all say it had a profound effect on them back in the 1970s.
+Looking around, sometimes it seems the early tech of the 20th century was built primarily by people influenced by Pirsig’s writing.
+But it has been more than 40 years since the book was published—where are we now?

-Our culture seems to be so obsessed with broadening access and driving engagement, that we seem to overlook the fact that much of “quality” in our lives arises from a tiny minority deciding for the rest of us.
+Our culture is so obsessed with broadening access and driving engagement that we can overlook the fact that much of the ”quality” in our lives arises from a tiny minority that decides for the rest of us.

-When these elites and technocrats focus on quality, as a society, we seem to do good.
-U.S. Constitution comes to mind here.
-It was an amazing result of a few individuals getting together to decide with little or no feedback what the rest of us need.
+When these elites and technocrats focus on quality, as a society we seem to do well.
+The United States Constitution comes to mind here.
+It was the amazing result of a few individuals getting together to decide with little or no feedback what the rest of us need.

-However, with technology, time and again, we seem to disregard quality in favor of engagement.
-It seems it is just a more intuitive concept for the average excel analyst.
+However, with technology, time and again we disregard quality in favor of engagement.
+The latter seems to be a more intuitive concept for the average Excel analyst.
 I mean, how do you report on quality?

-And so, the philosophy of “today’s technologists” is such that had the U.S. Constitution undergone redrafting today, there would probably be some companies advocating the decision to ask for everyone’s feedback (movie The Circle comes to mind here).
-I personally would hate to see the outcome of such Constitution.
+And so the philosophy of today’s technologists is such that if the Constitution were to undergo redrafting today, there would probably be some companies wanting to solicit everyone’s feedback (the movie The Circle comes to mind here).
+I personally would hate to see the outcome of such a process.

 Here in Seattle, Netflix is a big deal for much of the winter season.
-With the winter approaching, I find myself more and more concerned about the decision of Netflix to replace its 5-star system with a thumbs up (or down) system.
+With winter approaching, I find myself more and more concerned about Netflix’s decision to replace its star ratings with a thumbs-up (or down) system.

 Engagement, they say, “will increase the amount of data” and lead to better predictions.
 The message is appealing and probably strikes a chord with many Americans.
 After all, we are quite used to the idea in many shapes and forms.
-Look at these common assumptions: * Increased voting participation leads to better outcomes * More bloggers leads to better news coverage * More friend updates on Social Media leads to better relationships
+Look at these common assumptions: * Increased voting participation leads to better outcomes. * More bloggers leads to better news coverage. * More friend updates on social media leads to better relationships.

-But does anyone really know this for a fact?
-I mean, look at the U.S. today—where is the evidence that those assumptions are true?
+But does anyone really know these things for a fact?
+I mean, look at the US today—where is the evidence that those assumptions are true?

-This is now no more.
-I have no doubt Netflix Data Scientists did their job well and verified that Thumbs Up/Down is going to increase engagement.
-I believe they might have even confirmed that more of such simplified engagement leads to a better prediction of films that I will ultimately rank Thumbs Up.
-They might even have gone above and beyond to introduce some mechanism of random insertions: introducing me to a random selection of films.
+That nuanced system is now no more.
+I have no doubt Netflix data scientists did their job well and verified that thumbs up/down is going to increase engagement.
+I believe they might have even confirmed that more of such simplified engagement leads to better predictions for films that I will ultimately rank thumbs up.
+They might even have gone above and beyond to introduce some mechanism of random insertions, by which they will introduce me to a random selection of films.
 And yet, somehow I am not warming up to the idea.

-If the 5-star system lacked engagement, then it likely kept a lot of non-quality viewers out of the system.
-Ratings came from true quality viewership—people who could compare and maybe even withhold their voice.
+If the 5-star system lacked engagement, then it likely kept a lot of viewers who are not focused on quality out of the system.
+Ratings came from true quality viewership—people who could compare and even withhold their voice.
 Steve Jobs once said that consumers often don’t know what they want themselves.
 Tech companies are quick to recognize this fact when building their products, but slow when it concerns the facets of content and data that consumers create.
-A hypocrisy, no?
+Hypocritical, no?

-And so we jump from one brand to another; from Altavista to Yahoo; from Yahoo to Google; All, because, time and time again, tech companies compromise quality for scale.
+And so we jump from one brand to another—from Altavista to Yahoo, from Yahoo to Google.
+All because time and time again tech companies compromise quality for scale.
 For that reason, it is my hope that important questions are actually asked before companies such as Netflix decide to yet again overhaul something that has become part of our culture.

 What I personally like to see is complexity of choices and their richness.
-For me the “complexity” of Netflix’s 6 choices (a no-star, is a choice too), provided plurality of responses.
+For me the “complexity” of Netflix’s 6 choices (a no-star rating is a choice too) provided a plurality of responses.

-Perhaps we need more people like David Hansson from Basecamp or Craig Newmark from Craig’s List–to basically know when to stop.
-To appreciate the moment when it is O.K. to say “no” to more funding or subscribers.
+Perhaps we need more people like David Hansson from Basecamp or Craig Newmark from Craig’s List—people who basically know when to stop.
+To appreciate the moment when it is OK to say no to more funding or subscribers.
 Perhaps we just need more people to recognize quality when they have found it.
-And more importantly, to recognize when to STOP.
+And more importantly to recognize when to STOP.

 The Internet is one “thing” we as a society won’t be able to buy back.